-Hull City v Stoke City
+Stoke end winless run to triumph at Hull

 Post update

 Attempt blocked.
-Jacob Brown (Stoke City) left footed shot from the centre of the box is blocked.
+Tom Ince (Stoke City) left footed shot from the left side of the box is blocked.
+Assisted by Jacob Brown.

 Post update